venkat299/loss-landscape-project/final_report.md

 - `medium`: 2 hidden layers × 100 units (2×100).

 These cover the 20k–100k parameter regime specified in the project tasks.

+In addition to these MLPs, the codebase includes two demonstration architectures in `project/models`:
+- `ConvNetClassifier` (with `CNNConfig`) in `cnn.py`, a small convolutional classifier that operates on 2D inputs reshaped into images.
+- `ResidualMLPClassifier` (with `ResidualMLPConfig`) in `resnet.py`, an MLP-style network with residual blocks.

+These models are exercised in `project/experiments/run_cnn_resnet_example.py` to show that the same training and landscape-probing stack applies beyond plain MLPs.
+They are not part of the main full-matrix sweep summarized in this report, but use the same loss, optimizers, and probes.

 ### 2.3 Optimization and Training